yleeyilin/tp/docs/DeveloperGuide.md

 2. The user inputs `/edit-person ; name : Alice Tan ; field : { phone : 9990520 ; email : impooch@gmail12.com }`
 3. The contact card for `Alice Tan` is updated for the `phone` and `email` field respectively.
 This change should be reflected on the contact list page on PoochPlanner.

+**Aspect: How to implement edit command in Persons class and subclasses:**

+* **Alternative 1 (current choice)**: Create 4 different edit command for the 4 contact types (Person, Staff, Maintainer, Supplier).
+    * Pros: User friendly.
+Users will be less prone to error that involves trying to edit a field that does not exist for the specific contact type.
+    * Cons: Steeper learning curve for the users due to the higher number of commands.

+* **Alternative 2**: Combinng edit command into one edit command.
+    * Pros: Much simpler suite of features for users, which makes it easier to start using.
+    * Cons: Complex to implement due to the need to check the contact type at the point of parsing before splitting into the different separate edit commands to handle their edit separately.
+This will violate the abstract initial implementation of MVC as the model will have to be accessible at the parser class in order for the type checking to be done.

 ### Delete feature